MujiSayed/mFiles/README.md

         > port: default value is 9100, should be exact same value defined for peerServerPort in previous setting.<br>
         > path: default /signaling, should be exact same value defined for path in previous setting.<br>
         > key: default value is mfiles, should be exact same value defined for key in previous setting.<br>

-#Note
-1. If you close the browser after upload files and before download, Then it will not transfer to end user because mFiles used browse to browser sharing.

 #License